brkcoo/spotify-lastfm-sort/README.md

   3. sorter.js

 playlistgrabber:
-  get list of songs from spotify playlist link (use share button) outputs as txt file
+  gets list of tracks from spotify playlist link (use share button) outputs as list.txt to be used in scraper.js

+scraper:
+  use for small playlists to not overload the website. uses a 1 second delay for requests checks list of tracks against a last.fm user to sort them by the time last listened to (ascending) unlistened to songs will be first outputs as output.txt to be used in sorter.js

+sorter:
+  authorize app's access to your account with link provided via the browser create a new playlist using the ordered list

+spotify app w/ id and secret, usernames, etc. not included